microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_TargetSelection.md

 - Look at it from a distance and say "select"
 - Target the button using a hand ray and performing a pinch In this case, the most flexible solution is to use the primary focus handler as it will notify you whenever the currently prioritized primary focus pointer triggers an event.

-Please note that if hand rays are enabled, the head or eye gaze focus pointer are disabled as soon as the hands come into view.
+**IMPORTANT:** Please note that if hand rays are enabled, the head or eye gaze focus pointer are disabled as soon as the hands come into view.
+If you want to support a [_'look and pinch'_ interaction, you need to disable the hand ray](EyeTracking_EyesAndHands.md).

-This is why in our eye tracking sample scenes, we have disabled the hand ray to allow for showcasing richer interactions using eyes + hand motions - see [**Eye-Supported Positioning**](EyeTracking_Positioning.md).
+In our eye tracking sample scenes, we have disabled the hand ray to allow for showcasing richer interactions using eyes + hand motions - see [**Eye-Supported Positioning**](EyeTracking_Positioning.md).

 **2. Use both eye focus and hand rays at the same time:**
 There might be instances where you want to be more specific which type of focus pointers can trigger certain events and allow for simultaneously using multiple far interaction techniques.